What Is Self-Care And Why Is Self-Care Important?

 If you’re not religious, you might be tempted to skim-read this section or skip it altogether.
 However, spiritual self-care isn’t just about believing in a deity.
 It’s applicable to atheists and agonistics as much as to religious people.

 Spiritual self-care is about getting in touch with your values and what really matters to you.
-Self-care tips for depression often stress that developing a sense of purpose is vital to your
+Self-care tips for depression often stress that developing a sense of purpose is vital to your spiritual health.

 The importance of self-care definitely extends to purely physical aspects of your health.
 Physical activity is vital not only for your bodily well-being but also for helping you let off steam.